FAQs

 We start with a few quick questions about your systems, how your team works, and what is most important to your business.
 This helps us tailor the audit to your business from the start.

-We confirm your answers, discuss any areas you want us to prioritise, and outline what we’ll review.
+We’ll schedule a short call to confirm your answers, discuss any areas you’d like us to prioritise, and agree on timing for the audit.
 No technical preparation is needed.

 3. Configuration review via secure screen-share